 Spread some Tomato Sauce (to taste) on top, leaving space for the crust around the edges.
 Place Fresh Mozzarella (to taste) over the pizza, along with a generous sprinkle of Grated Parmesan Cheese (to taste) and a drizzle of extra-virgin olive oil.

 Cook for 3-4 minutes.
 Move the pizza around every so often by lifting the pan and turning it in a circular motion so it shifts around and doesn’t stick to the bottom.
-Add Fresh Basil Leaves (3).
+Add Fresh Basil Leaf (3).

 Move the pan to your oven.
 Be sure to leave the oven door open!
 Cook the pizza under the broiler until it gets golden and crispy, about 5 minutes.